 2. Thickness of Neoprene

 This is somewhat counterintuitive, but the thinner wetsuits are more expensive.
 The thicker the neoprene the more buoyancy it provides, but the less flexible it is.
-As a result many top of the range suits will have thin neoprene (sometimes 0.75mm) in the shoulders and 5mm on the legs to ensure that weaker swimmers get a better body position.
+As a result many top of the range suits will have thin neoprene (sometimes 0.75mm) in the shoulders and 5mm on the legs.
+This ensures that weaker swimmers get a better body position as it lifts the legs higher.
 Some suits are thin all over and designed for the total swimmer who does not want the extra buoyancy, such as the Orca Predator or the HUUB 4:4 suits.
-When we talk about less buoyancy in these suits, you won’t find yourself in any danger of sinking, but your legs won’t float on the surface in the same way.

 It seems trivial, but the quality of lining in a wetsuit can make for a more comfortable swim with less chance of chafing, as well as being easier to remove.